Summoner-Network/summoner-sdk/README.md

 feature2
 ```

-Only folders that actually exist in the repo's `tooling/` directory will be copied.
-Nonexistent ones are skipped silently with a warning.
+Only the listed subfolders will be copied — any nonexistent folders will be skipped with a warning, but will not cause the build to fail.

 ### Example